fsharp/fsharp.org/use/windows/index.md

 ### Option 4: Install Tsunami

 [Tsunami](http://tsunami.io) is an innovative fully featured F# IDE.
-It has a number of unique features ideally suited for Big Data, Data Science and Machine Learning.
-It is capable of being embedded directly into other Desktop Applications and Websites.
+It is capable of being embedded directly into other desktop applications and websites.

 - Desktop: Install MSI from [Download](http://tsunami.io/download.html)
 - Browser: Embed the object in [Cloud Tsunami](http://tsunami.io/cloud_tsunami.html)

 <br />